 The Ready to Ride Guide assumes summer travel under normal conditions.
 Please note the following important points before venturing out on the trail:

-• Be aware that cell phones work fine throughout the majority of the region but certain "dead zones" do exist.
+- Be aware that cell phones work fine throughout most of the region, but certain "dead zones" do exist.

-• When adventuring into the woods be sure to tell someone else where you are going and when to expect you back.
+- When adventuring into the woods, be sure to tell someone else where you are going and when you should expect to be back.

-• When riding the sections of trail along Highway 99 and local roads, please ensure that you pay attention to traffic, ride single file, and obey the rules of the road for your safety and the safety of others.
+- When riding the sections of trail along Highway 99 and local roads, please pay attention to traffic, ride single-file, and obey the rules of the road for your safety and the safety of others.